gregorwolf/SAP-NPM-API-collection/apis/xb-msg/README.md

 After the payload was given to a sender it must not be modified by the application anymore.

 Incoming messages will always provide a `Payload` object, just for application convenience.

-#### Message Payload and WebSocket Data Masking

-Using a plain TCP connection the payload data will be sent unchanged.
-Depending on the used protocol it may be split into multiple frames, not relevant for the client and not a real memory copy.
-But running a WebSocket connection the encoder will have to mask (means to modify) all data before sending.

-Hence, __if (and only if)__ an application

-* uses WebSocket connections __and__
-* uses payload `Buffer` objects larger than a configured payload copy limit __and__
-* re-uses the same buffer instance(s) for multiple messages __then__

-it must take a copy of those buffers by itself before writing to an outgoing stream.

-Typically, the payload is created per message and released by application already after calling the client to publish.
-In this case do not copy anything.

 ## Examples